 - A thorough analysis of the market to account for new enterprise software providers.
 We were keen to avoid a review that focused exclusively on a handful of well-known names.

 - Personal testing and analysis of individual platforms and software suites, particularly to the most common enterprise-level pain points and requirements.

 - Comparative analysis of feature sets, pricing, and support packages.

-- Consultation and data collection from the PandaDoc user base where appropriate.
+- Consultation and data collection from the PandaDoc user base (where appropriate).

 It’s not uncommon for enterprise software companies to offer markedly different apps, support packages, and individual features.

-A small business app, for example, will be unsuitable for a large business that requires a feature-rich software suite, and vice versa.
+A small business app would be unsuitable for a large business that requires a feature-rich software suite, and vice versa.